MileHacker Logo

 Practical Tip

 Plan routes carefully, prioritizing locations near accessible transport links.
-Personal contact with attractions for accessibility details is recommended.
+Personal contact with points of interest for accessibility details is recommended.

 Next Up: Sustainable Travel in Siena.
 Eco-Friendly, Responsible Tourism, Conservation